neonagat/dog_explorer/README.md

    *No build tools or API keys required.*

 ### Optional: GitHub Pages
-1. Create a repo named e.g. `dog-explorer`.
+1. Create a repo named e.g. `dog_explorer`.
 2. Push this project.
 3. In the repo settings, enable **GitHub Pages → Deploy from `/ (root)`**.
-   Your live link will look like `https://your‑username.github.io/dog-explorer/`.
+   Your live link will look like `https://your‑username.github.io/dog_explorer/`.

 ---